pavithra-mahamani/productivitynautomation/README.md

-# This repository contains the Engineering productivity automation helperscripts
+# This repository contains the Engineering productivity and automation helperscripts

+Notes:
+ Add new scripts to the relevant folders.
+ Create new folders if required.
+ Use general folder if none of the existing folders make sense and no need for new folders.

 Some of the key tools: